FIXTURES, FAUCETS AND FIXTURE FITTINGS

 The bidet shall be equipped with either an air-gap-type or vacuum-breaker-type fixture supply fitting.

-Fixture supply valves and faucets shall comply with ASME A112.18.1/CSA B125.1 as indicated in Table P2701.1.
+Fixture supply valves and faucets shall comply with ASME A112.18.1/CSA B125.1 as listed in Table P2701.1.
 Faucets and fixture fittings that supply drinking water for human ingestion shall conform to the requirements of NSF 61, Section 9.
 Flexible water connectors shall conform to the requirements of Section P2905.7.

 Macerating toilet systems shall be installed in accordance with manufacturer’s instructions.